yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 6. Breaking public function calls.
 7. A change which amends behaviour of a configuration setting.

 Our default setting is NOT to introduce breaking changes, but sometimes it is necessary.
-If we do introduce breaking changes we have a collective choice to make; if we document the breaking change well and offer migration scripts, we may be able to classify it as a minor.
+If we do introduce breaking changes we have a collective choice to make; if we document the breaking change well and offer migration scripts, we may be able to classify as a minor.
 If we cannot do that, then it should be a major version.

 ### Minor Version